 943 South Van Ness Avenue

-The Inn San Francisco is a small, bed and breakfast with just 21 rooms.
+The Inn San Francisco is a small bed and breakfast with just 21 rooms.
 It's in a great location in the Mission.
-It's also close to public transportation - so you can easily get to other parts of the city.
+It's also close to public transportation, so you can easily get to other parts of the city.

 1906 Mission Street at 15th Street

-1906 Mission is a small hotel in the heart of this colorful district.
+Nineteen 06 Mission is a small hotel in the heart of this colorful district.
 They offer budget friendly accommodations with shared bathrooms.
 You can choose from a deluxe double room, standard double room, or a queen room.

 The best place to look for apartment rentals is on AirBnB.
-This is the service I use when I travel and I've had great luck.
+This is the service I use when I travel, and I've had great luck.

-You can find reviews and also the average guest ratings for an apartment's cleanliness, location and more.
+You can find reviews and also the average guest ratings for an apartment's cleanliness, location, and more.
 You can also search by neighborhood and amenities.

 Taxi: Taking a taxi is always an option in San Francisco.
 It is one of the fastest ways to get to the San Francisco Mission District, but not the cheapest.
-A taxi ride from Union Square is going to cost around $10 to $15.
-A taxi ride from Fisherman's Wharf is around $20 to $25.
+A taxi ride from Union Square is going to cost around $15 to $20.
+A taxi ride from Fisherman's Wharf is around $25 to $30.
 Read on to learn a little more about taking one of the San Francisco taxis.